maheedhar20/AgriVerse/README.md

 4. Improving the Models : Accurate and Verified data Collected from the Farmers can help us enhance our models.

-Made Plant Disease Production Model but couldn't integrate it into Website

 Tech Stack :
 HTML,